solana-labs/solana/docs/src/implemented-proposals/secp256k1_instruction.md

 ## Optimization notes

-The operation will have to take place after deserialization and accounts load assuming the transaction references external accounts for the inputs.
-It should be relatively easy though to scan the transaction for introspection inputs.
+The operation will have to take place after (at least partial) deserialization, but all inputs come from the transaction data itself, this allows it to be relatively easy to execute in parallel to transaction processing and PoH verification.

 ## Other solutions